 2. Be aware of underlying costs

-3. Plan on having the foundation repair done yourself.
+3. Plan on having the foundation repair done yourself

 4. Foundation repair issues may affect your financing

 Buying a home with foundation repair issues can be a sound financial decision or cost you everything.
 It is important to make the decision with your head and not your heart.
 You can make any house into your dream home.
 You can not always make your dream home work with foundation issues.
-Making the choice to buy a home with foundation issues will require some effort on your part.
+Making the choice to buy a home with foundation damage will require some effort on your part.
 Educating yourself will ensure you have the tools needed to make your choice.

 Only you and your family can decide if the home is worth the effort you will put into the foundation repair needed.
-Do not forget that walking away needs to be an option for you and your family as well.
+Do not forget that walking away can also be an option for you and your family.
 Sometimes walking away from your dream home will prevent you from living a nightmare.